 Question 8: From your experience, when Lancang-Mekong countries cooperate for sustainable development of the basin, who are the most influential actors?

 Dr Sellamuttu: Those connected to the highest economic gain – economic growth and development.
-For example, the energy sector is more influential sector than the environment, fisheries of agriculture.
+For example, the energy sector is a more influential sector than the environment, fisheries of agriculture.

 Thailand and Vietnam exert influence over Lao PDR and Cambodia because of their economic development.